 All items posted to Moodle must be

 limited to students enrolled in the course.
-If unenrolled students can view these materials, please contact an instructional technologist for help.
+If unenrolled students can view these materials, please contact Technology & Innovation for help.
 All materials must have been

 legally obtained.
 Materials must be used for

 educational, non-commercial purposes.
 Students may not be charged for their use of these materials.
 Providing a link to materials is preferable to uploading a scanned document.
 Use a

 link to materials whenever possible.
 Instructions for Posting to Moodle

 Step 1: Verify Whether Permission is Required

 Works which are in the

 public domain (generally, material published before 1923) do not require permission to use.
 Licenses like